NGSEP/NGSEPcore/README.txt

 				  which can be imported to excel
 	-printHapmap		: Prints Hapmap format, which can be used in programs such as Tassel
-	-printSpagedi		: Prints the input files for Spagedi -printPlink		: Prints the input files for Plink -printHaploview		: Prints the input files for Haploview
+	-printGWASPoly		: Prints the input file for GWASPoly -printSpagedi		: Prints the input files for Spagedi -printPlink		: Prints the input files for Plink -printHaploview		: Prints the input files for Haploview